Recommended Data Engineering Consulting Companies in 2026: 9 Firms Ranked

 HQ: San Jose · 2013.
 Delivery: project · managed analytics.
 Best for: retail, CPG, supply chain.

-Focused analytics and data-science firm with notable retail and CPG depth and visible Databricks partner work.
+Focused analytics and data-science firm with notable retail and CPG depth and visible Databricks specialist work.
 Limitation: narrower on backend engineering and Python-first platform work — validate software-engineering fit if needed inside the data team.

 7. InData Labs